SA108 Crypto 2024/25: Boxes 13.1-13.8 Explained

 HMRC added boxes 13.1–13.8 to the Capital Gains supplementary page (SA108) specifically for "crypto assets and digital tokens."
 This is a direct response to the CARF reporting framework and the growth of crypto tax compliance as a priority for HMRC.

 Previously, crypto disposals were reported in the general "Other capital gains" section alongside any other asset.
-The new dedicated section means HMRC can now automatically cross-reference your declared crypto gains against CARF data from exchanges.
+The new dedicated section means HMRC can now automatically cross-reference your declared crypto gains against CARF data from exchanges — the first automatic exchange lands May 2027.
 The days of crypto gains going unnoticed are over.
+If you've already received an HMRC nudge letter referencing 2024/25, our 60-day action plan walks through the response paths.

 Only disposals go on SA108